hazelcast/hazelcast-jet-reference-manual/docs/900_Sources_And_Sinks/100_Out_Of_The_Box_Sources_And_Sinks/400_File_Streamer.md

 in order to delete the directory, all files in it must be deleted and if you delete a file that is currently being read from, the job may encounter an `IOException`.
-The directory must be deleted on all nodes.
+The directory must be deleted on all members.
 Any `IOException` will cause the job to fail.

 **Limitation on Windows**